 Match Strength (5): This is the verbal strength of the match according to the match score.
 Match strengths include unknown, weak, medium, strong, and herculean.
 Herculean is the strongest match and is typically safe for bulk merging households.

 Last Checked (6): This is the date that the duplicate match checker ran.

 Resolve (7): Click here to resolve the match.

-Click resolve along the far right to start the duplicate matching process.
+Click Resolve to the right of any duplicate household row to start the duplicate matching process.
 When merging households, you’ll be asked to pick a household that will take precedence in the case of conflicts, which we’ll refer to as the “winning record.”
 This means that whichever household you select as the winning record, will be the one who’s information the system keeps in the case of matching fields.
 When merging, the following behavior will occur:

 - The fields on the winning record that also exist on the losing record will take precedence.

 - For any fields that exist in the losing record and not in the winning record, those fields of information will carry over from the losing record to the winning record.

 - Merging doesn’t delete information, even if it only exists on the losing record and not on the winning record.
 Those details will carry over to the winning record.